The Aspartame Case Study

 Document 1

 The high sugar content of these drinks requires the use of sweeteners because normal glucose is not cost effective.
 Thus, aspartame is used because it is cheap and 200 times sweeter than sugar.
 It has been approved by the FDA.
 Therefore companies can use it within the guidelines, which are 50mg/ body weight and 40mg/body weight by the EFSA.
 Pepsi opted to use another sweetener, and reduce the number of calories from their drinks as a way of maintaining consumers who have become increasingly aware of their health and wanted to make better food choices.
 One can of Pepsi contains 185 mg of the sweetener and according to the FDA guidelines; a full grown healthy man would have to take 18 cans a day to pass the limit.
+However, there have been concerns about the effect of aspartame on the health of consumers, and this has led to campaigns to drop it from the soft drink.

 Sign up to view the full document!